brson/treasuretree/solana-hackathon.md

   Errors in Rust really need to be `Error + Send + Sync + 'static` unless there is great reason not to.
 - 4K BPF stack frames means some crates don't work, including `ed25519-dalek`.
+  Big stack frames trigger an access violation at runtime.
   First time I've ever encountered a limit like this.
 - `cargo build-bpf` behaves differently than `cargo-build` in several situations, including missing the `-p` flag, and not working with libraries containing hyphens in their name.